austenmyers/django-template-basic-project/readme.md

 ## To do

-- Migrate code to repo
-- Update Views to use viewsets
 - Implement django-rest-framework
+- Update styles using Bootstrap